11. Matamoros Human Sacrifice Cult

 12. The True Russian Orthodox Church

 Members of this doomsday cult in Russia were hiding in a cave for six months, waiting for the world to end in the spring of 2008.
 The cult’s leader, Pyotr Kuznetsov, was a self-declared prophet, who established the True Russian Orthodox Church.
 He was not among his followers in the cave.
-They threatened a massive suicide if police authorities tried to force them out.
+They threatened to kill themselves if police authorities tried to force them out.
 Some eventually left because the snow was melting, which led to the partial collapse of the cave.
 Members believed that after they died they would be the ones judging who goes to heaven or hell.
 The cave did not entirely collapse but members left due to the stench from the bodies of two people who had died there over the winter.

 13. Fundamentalist Church of Jesus Christ of Latter-Day Saints

-The church’s leader, Warren Jeffs, is currently serving a life sentence for molesting at least two underage girls, whom he considered his wives.
+The church’s leader, Warren Jeffs, is currently serving a life sentence for sexually assaulting at least two underage girls, whom he considered his wives.
 Warren told female members of the group that if they rejected him they would be rejected by God.
 He was believed to have about 80 wives and 50 children.
 According to recent interviews with cult members, Jeffs had controlled the lives of almost all 15,000 members.
 The children in the group did not go to school or interact with anyone from the outside world.
 More than 400 children were found when the cult’s ranch was raided in 2008.
 Jeffs was arrested during a routine traffic stop.

 14. Movement for the Restoration of the Ten Commandments of God